> Oregon Dept. of Forestry - Public Affairs Office disseminated the

 > environment.

-> Environmental groups pushed legislative leaders to appoint "green"
+> Environmental groups pushed legislative leaders to

 > commissioners, including Paul Spitler, executive director of the